bcampbellbt/find_auth/macos_auth_discovery/PROJECT_OVERVIEW.md

 - macOS 13.0+ (Ventura, Sonoma, or Sequoia)
 - Python 3.8+
-- Accessibility permissions for UI automation
+- Administrator access for some system commands

 ## Contributing